Speakers Bureau

 Staff Adnan Sultan

-Adnan Sultan is a staff attorney at the Innocence Project.
-He litigates post-conviction cases nationwide on behalf of individuals seeking access to DNA testing and relief from wrongful convictions.
-He also instructs law students as part of the Innocence Project clinic at Cardozo.
+Adnan Sultan, a senior staff attorney at the Innocence Project, litigates post-conviction cases nationwide to secure DNA testing and overturn wrongful convictions.
+He also teaches in the Innocence Project clinic at Cardozo.

 Staff Alicia Cepeda Maule